-Since they are so rich, when I adapted them from this recipe I made them into mini cakes which I think are the perfect size to accompany a cup of coffee or tea and more easily feed a crowd.
-Of course I generally like to make portions smaller anyway, but this dessert really lends itself to smaller two-to-three-bite sizes.
+Since they are so rich, when I adapted them from this recipe I made them into mini cakes which I think are the perfect size to go with a cup of coffee or tea and they more easily feed a crowd.
+Of course I generally like to make portions smaller anyway, but this dessert really lends itself to a smaller two-to-three-bite size.

 Have I convinced you yet that you need to make a batch of mini chocolate truffle cakes?

-- 5 Tb. butter, plus extra for greasing
+- 5 tablespoons butter plus extra for greasing

 - cocoa powder for dusting muffin tins